 Voluntary Interruption of Study – all students

 Students may, for a variety of reasons, want to interrupt their studies.
+Voluntary Interruption of Study is one of the ways the University can support students through personal difficulty and can also be used in other time limited circumstances (e.g SU sabbatical officers).
 Students should make their request to their School, and it is for the School to decide whether or not to recommend the interruption, taking into account the guidance below.
 In the case of research students who have already had an interruption of a year, any further extension will only be approved in exceptional circumstances in order to ensure that registration on the programme of study is not protracted over a lengthy period of time.

 2. Effects of Interrupting Study